 The BHF is a registered charity in England and Wales (charity number 225971) and in Scotland (charity number SC039426).

-Further details of our corporate structure can be found in the Legal and Governance pages of our Annual Report and Accounts.
+Further details of our corporate structure can be found in the Legal and Governance sections of our Annual Report and Accounts.

 Our Board of Trustees